nim-lang/website/jekyll/_posts/2021-09-25-version-160-released.md

   an expression.

-## containers: std/algorithm, std/lists, std/sequtils, std/options, std/packedsets
+## Containers: std/algorithm, std/lists, std/sequtils, std/options, std/packedsets
 - Removed the optional `longestMatch` parameter of the `critbits._WithPrefix` iterators (it never worked reliably)
 - Added `algorithm.merge`.
 - In `lists`: renamed `append` to `add` and retained `append` as an alias;